Proof from the field. What convinced them, what almost lost them, what they wish they knew.

 What he said: "I just realized my entire revenue cycle depends on one person who's about to walk out the door.
 I can't replace her institutional knowledge in two weeks."

 What he meant: Single-point-of-failure panic.
-He wasn't evaluating RCM vendors — he was in crisis mode.
+He wasn't evaluating RCM vendors.
+He was in crisis mode.
 Speed of deployment was the only thing that mattered.

 What moved it forward: Emergency onboarding positioning.
 We committed to having claims flowing within 14 days for the first 2 sites.
 We offered to run parallel with the outgoing biller's last 2 weeks to capture institutional knowledge.
 He signed in 51 days (including 2-week parallel run).